PhaethonPsychis/web3worlds/readme.md

 The decentralized Worldbuilding and visual language.<br>

 There are three main motivations as to why we need to explore the potential of web3 to its full extent, why use a decentralized worldbuilding method to do it, and the new incentives mechanism.

-## THE THREE MOTIVATIONS TO EXPLORE THE POTENTIAL OF WEB3
-#### Web3 has become a future reality-based system.
-Any world we prototype we can create. <br>
-Programmable Web3 can edit, re-program, and redesign components, systems, and interactions that make up social, economic, and political systems.
-Web3 versions of established institutions running on the internet as coded protocols are now possible.
-Primary protocols form assemblies of organizational structures that can create the operating system of an entire city. <br>

-#### Web3 systems can provoke themselves into existence
-"Web3 has stunned the world by forging a parallel system of finance of unprecedented flexibility and creativity in less than a decade."
-This demonstrates that in the online world of the internet, web3 systems can provoke themselves into existence.
-Because social consensus and economic incentives are embedded into their design and enforced at deployment, web3 systems create decentralized networks that grow autonomously.
-The next level is to explore if it is possible to create Cyber to physical systems that scale. [...are obvious]

-#### The community has become a disrupting force.
-The community has the potential to play a key role in society, given that they are involved in the design and depiction of complex, web3 alternative realities set in the future.
-The experiment re-imagines the role of the community and explore our place within the visions of our Web3 futures to ensure fairness.

 Web3 institutions and cyber to physical systems have a wide range of applications that could transform society and the global economy.